What's the Difference Between Formal and Informal Probation in California?

 Following several years of good behavior, some judges are willing to modify formal probation to informal probation.

-In most infraction and misdemeanor cases where the judge orders probation, it will be informal.
-(In practice, most infraction cases result in only a fine; judges rarely order probation.)
-If the judge orders a drug-testing condition in a misdemeanor case, probation will typically be formal—that's so a probation officer can supervise the testing.
+Judges often order informal probation in routine misdemeanor cases, like petty theft.
+But if the judge orders drug testing as a condition of probation in a misdemeanor case, probation will typically be formal—that's so a probation officer can supervise the testing.
 Probation in felony cases will almost always be formal.

 DEFEND YOUR RIGHTS